The Workshops Rail Museum Visit with Kids

 Trains leave Central Station and head to Ipswich Station.
 The train ride is approximately an hour long.

-After arriving at Ipswich Station, there is a bus that takes about 10 minutes and will drop you off close by The Workshops Rail Museum.
+After arriving at Ipswich Station, there is a bus that takes about 10 minutes and will drop you off close to The Workshops Rail Museum.

 Ticket Options and Annual Passes